napudumaran/Learning-Documentation-and-Projects/notes/expanded/Flatpak_Naming_&_Location.md

 - `org.mozilla.firefox`
 - `org.gnome.calculator`

 The reasoning behind the naming convention is the same as Android Apps, Java packages, and Gnome naming conventions.
-They ensure that each application name is unique as to avoid naming conflicts.
+They ensure that each application name is unique to avoid naming conflicts.

 For example, if multiple applications were named something generic like "calculator" or "editor", it would be unclear which developer or project they belong to.
 This convention solves that.

-The naming conventions leads to:
+This naming conventions leads to:
 - Unique IDs that are easier to parse and identify
 - Isolated configuration directories (so apps don’t rely on shared paths or filenames)
 - Better organization and categorization

 You can find application IDs by either:
 - Searching on Flathub.org
-- Using the terminal(Assuming flatpak and flathub are installed) → [Instructions Provided Here](/notes/expanded/Flatpak_Install_Expanded.md)
+- Using the terminal (Assuming flatpak and flathub are installed) → [Instructions Provided Here](/notes/expanded/Flatpak_Install_Expanded.md)

 To search using the Terminal, you can run: